 - Add turmeric powder to the warm ghee.
 Turmeric powder helps in giving a rich yellow colour to the ladoos.
 This is purely optional.

-- Allow this to cool to right temperature so that you can easily hold this roasted besan in your hand.
+- Allow this to cool to right temperature where you can easily hold this roasted besan in your hand.
 It should be just lukewarm.

-- Add Sugar, cardamom seeds powder and chopped / grounded nuts now.
+- Add sugar, cardamom powder and chopped / grounded nuts now.

-- Mix this mixture with your hand thoroughly and start making round balls of it by taking one tablespoon of this mixture and shaping it like a ladoo in between both of your palms.
+- Mix this mixture with your hand thoroughly and start making round balls of it by taking 1.5 tablespoon of this mixture and shaping it like a ladoo in between both of your palms.
+Make all the ladoos like this.

 Video